yulondawyatt/unit-fundamentals/scope/readme.md

 ## Module scope

 JavaScript can be split up into modules.
 You can create multiple files with JavaScript and then use them together.
 Typically there is one module per file.
-To create files as modules, we would have to do some more set-up, which we will cover in a later lesson.
-For now, we can confirm that code in separate files is not in the same scope.
+You can try this in NodeJS (if you are using an app like repl.it make sure you choose NodeJS and not html/css/JavaScript - as the option).

 **index.js**